 After driving a few minutes, the set inflation pressures in the tires are accepted as the target values to be monitored.
 The system reset is completed during your drive, and can be interrupted at any time.
 When driving resumes, the reset is continued automatically.
-The indicator lamp goes out after the system reset is completed.
+On the onboard monitor, the tires are shown in green and "Status: TPM active" is displayed again.